-Sole source acquisitions require non-competitive negotiation and may require price/cost analyses by Purchasing to determine price reasonableness.
+Sole source acquisitions require non-competitive negotiation and may require price/cost analyses by Purchasing to determine if price is reasonable.

 4.0 CONTRACT PROCUREMENT POLICIES

 This section describes procurement policies for the various types of purchases and agreements utilized by the County.
 Accounting policies and procedures for contracts and agreements are found in County Procedures Manual Title I - Section 300.
 Refer to Manual Section 14 for requirements for Federal awards per 2 CFR Part 200 Subpart A.